healthykitchen101/healthykitchen101.com/blenders/reviews/cuisinart/cuisinart-evolutionx-cordless-rhb-100tg.md

 At the time of writing, the RHB-100TG EvolutionX shines as the singular star in Cuisinart’s cordless lineup.
 Cuisinart markets it as ready for any blending challenge, boasting its portable design, versatile blending modes, and a list of user-friendly accessories as evidence.
 Also, its design is very distinctive; just a glance and the RHB-100TG EvolutionX stands out among a crowd of generic, conformist machines.

-Still, you might wonder whether this EvolutionX matches up to corded models’ performance or merely a lifeline for on-the-go blends or in cramped kitchens.
-Generally, we think it’s a blend of both—your blender may not be the powerhouse for heavy-duty blending, yet it’ll get you through everyday blending tasks with ease.
+Still, you might wonder whether this EvolutionX matches up to corded models’ performance or merely a lifeline for on-the-go blends in cramped kitchens.
+Generally, we think it’s a blend of both—your blender may not be the [powerhouse for heavy-duty blending](https://healthykitchen101.com/blenders/reviews/best/), yet it’ll get you through everyday blending tasks with ease.

 Performance
 -----------